Bland has been banned! These herby stuffed courgettes (stuffed zucchini) are triply cheesy with a deliciously crispy golden top.

 - This recipe is easy to follow and doesn't require complicated techniques.

-- The combination of ricotta, cheddar and parmesan cheese creates a rich and indulgent filling.
+- The combination of caramelised onions, sausage meat and cheddar cheese creates a meaty, filling and indulgent stuffing.

 - Not watery, like courgettes tend to be.